 trail on the right is Vertigo, a downhill flow

-trail.
-Take the next trail branching off the doubletrack on the right,
+a jumping trail.
+For Eagle Crest eastbound, take the most uphill trail branching off the doubletrack on the right,

 just uphill from Vertigo.

 At mile 1.2, approach the fence of the Eagle Crest trailhead, but turn

 right and ride around the fence to the south side.
 Turn left to join the

 At mile 2.5, you're at Suncrest Drive (the road to Traverse Ridge from

 Utah County).
 Now backtrack, or find your way to another trail.